 Twice yearly we open the studios to family for class observations.
-Please visit our calendar for current dates.

 How do I register?

-Do you ever have Guest Teachers?
+Do you ever have guest teachers?

-- 2012 – Dale A. Merril (Professor of Dance at Chapman University, Spectrum Dance Theater), Adam Miller (Pennsylvania Ballet, Pacific Northwest Ballet), Summer Lee Rhatigan (London Festival Ballet, National Ballet of Canada, San Francisco Opera Ballet, Oakland Ballet, Lines Ballet, Director of San Francisco Conservatory of Dance)
+- 2012 – Dale A. Merril (Professor of Dance at Chapman University, Spectrum Dance Theater); Adam Miller (Pennsylvania Ballet, Pacific Northwest Ballet); Summer Lee Rhatigan (London Festival Ballet, National Ballet of Canada, San Francisco Opera Ballet, Oakland Ballet, Lines Ballet, Director of San Francisco Conservatory of Dance).

-- 2009 – Betsy Cooper (Dance Chair at the University of Washington)
+- 2009 – Betsy Cooper (Dance Chair at the University of Washington).

-- 2007 – Bill Evans
+- 2007 – Bill Evans (Bill Evans Dance)

-- 2006 – Stephanie Saland (NYCB), Vincent Cuny (PNB)
+- 2006 – Stephanie Saland (NY City Ballet); Vincent Cuny (Pacific NW Ballet).

-- 2004 – Magali Messac (ABT, PNB)
+- 2004 – Magali Messac (American Ballet Theatre, Pacific NW Ballet)

 Is there a summer program?

-In the Summer at Cornish Dance program, teachers from the Preparatory Dance program are joined by guest teachers to provide students with a rich program that expands the offering of ballet, pointe, modern, creative movement and pre-ballet to include jazz, musical theatre, hip hop, composition, improvisation, pilates and world dance.
+In the Summer at Cornish Dance program, teachers from the Cornish Preparatory Dance Program are joined by guest teachers to provide students with a rich program that expands the offering of ballet, pointe, modern, creative movement and pre-ballet to include jazz, musical theatre, hip hop, composition, improvisation, pilates and world dance.

 Where do your students go after they graduate?